 With your retirement application, you will be required to furnish a document showing evidence of your age, such as a copy of your birth certificate.
 We also require evidence of any name changes, such as a copy of your marriage certificate or court order.
-A copy of your passport, Real ID, or enhanced driver's license showing your current name fulfills both of these document requirements.
-A regular driver's license will not be accepted.
+A copy of your passport showing your current name fulfills both of these document requirements.
 If you select a Survivor Option, we will also need evidence of the age and any name changes of that person as well.
-A regular driver's license will not be accepted.